-Partnering once more with the barangaroo delivery authority, Three large-scale site specific commissioned works will sit throughout barangaroo's FINANCIAL, retail and dining precinct in the lead up and during the fair from 27 august - 24 september.
+Partnering once more with the barangaroo delivery authority, Three large-scale site specific commissioned works SAT throughout barangaroo's FINANCIAL, retail and dining precinct in the lead up and during the fair from 27 august - 21 september, 2018.

-Cameron Robbins was born in Melbourne, Australia and now works and lives in Castlemaine, Australia.
-Using his wind-powered drawing instruments on site, Cameron Robbins will transcribe the invisible energies of nature, the wind, the tides and light to create drawings, photographs, and moving image works along the foreshore of Barangaroo.
-Cameron is represented by MARS Gallery, Melbourne.
+Cameron Robbins works to make tangible the underlying structures and rhythms of natural forces.
+Using his wind-powered drawing instruments on site, Robbins’ installation transcribes the invisible energies of nature, the wind, and light to create drawings, photographs, and moving image works along the foreshore of Barangaroo.